 As discussed above, one of the biggest reasons why the VA will deny a claim is the lack of medical records or medical evidence linking a service member’s disability to their active-duty military service.
 Just lay statements claiming that the issue is related to service, on their own, will not suffice.
 If your disability claim contains a written opinion from a medical expert or professional liking the disability to service, it can make a huge difference in the outcome of the claim.

 In conclusion, there are many mistakes that can be made when filing a claim for VA benefits for the first time.
 There is an abundance of information and knowledge behind these claims and knowing what to do and what not to do and give any veteran a nice head start.
 It all starts when a veteran decides to file a claim.
 Remember, a veteran cannot receive benefits if they do not file a claim first.

 Need Help with your VA Disability Claim?

 Don’t wait any longer if your VA disability claim has been denied!
 Our team at Hill & Ponton has over 20 years of experience helping veterans obtain their rightful VA disability benefits.
-We have experience with all types of cases such as PTSD, Agent Orange, MST, Depression, and many more; even helping family members who have lost their veteran spouses with Dependency and Indemnity Compensation claims.
+We have experience with all types of cases such as Post-traumatic stress disorder (PTSD), Agent Orange, MST, Depression, and many more; even helping family members who have lost their veteran spouses with Dependency and Indemnity Compensation claims.
 You can get started here!